 Crafting Narratives of Empire: Contested Roots of Revolution in the Long Eighteenth Century

-Hosted by the Institute for Thomas Paine Studies (ITPS) at Iona College and the Kinder Institute on Constitutional Democracy at the University of Missouri.
+Hosted by the Institute for Thomas Paine Studies (ITPS) at Iona University and the Kinder Institute on Constitutional Democracy at the University of Missouri.

 Virtually and in New Rochelle, New York